preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/groups/index.rst

 .. image:: user-magaments-groupd-list-omnia.png

-In Omnia 7.5, there are som eddtions ti this list, see the bottom of this page.
+In Omnia 7.5, there are some addtions to this list, see the bottom of this page.

 Add a new group
 ----------------